NicholusMagak/dsc-phase-1-project/README.md

 ## Deliverables

-Throughout the analyses, the question I attempted to answer were:
+Throughout the analyses, the questions I attempted to answer were:
 - Which movies were the most profitable?
 - Which genres are the most favored/ watched/ reviewed?
 - Do higher order actors affect the movie likeability?